dataobservatory-eu/bulgaria.listen-local.net/content/music_work/razviavay_kolyo_bayraka/index.md

 publication_types: ["0"]

 # Abstract and optional shortened version.
-abstract: 'Bitelė Siaubia In Balta Dobilia is a folk song written and performed by Lithuanian band Kūlgrinda.'
+abstract: 'Razviavay, Kolyo, Bayraka is a Bulgarian folk song performed by Valya Balkanska.'

-abstract_short: 'Folk song by Kūlgrinda.'
+abstract_short: 'Bulgarian Folk song by Valya Balkanska.'

 # Is this a selected publication? (true/false)
 featured: true